 - American Society of Landscape Architects - Illinois Student Chapter: promotes student engagement, creates professional networks, helps to develop necessary skill sets, and encourages academic growth.

 There are several professional organizations dedicated to Landscape Architecture.
 Their websites might be able to provide a glimpse in the world of Landscape Architecture.
-These organizations include The American Society of Landscape Architects and The International Federation of Landscape Architects.
+These organizations include The American Society of Landscape Architects, The International Federation of Landscape Architects, and the Council of Landscape Architecture Boards (CLARB) for information about licensure.